juan-cassius/development-challenge-nine/README.md

 # Development challenge

+## Welcome to the "Would change" branch!

+Here I'll update the software with the improvements I would do if there is no time limit to the challenge.
+Things that I have changed 'til this moment:

+- Added Pagination
+- Added SearchBar
+- Backend: Validation to Address keys
+- Backend: Empty fields validation
+- Added Integration tests to all CRUD operations

+##

 In this repository you will find my solution to the Medcloud Coding Challenge 9.
 The requirements to deliver this challenge are on the end of this document.

 ## Requirements to run this project